 Definitions of ecological engineering generally focus on the engineering aspect of the coined term or the close relationship between society and the natural environment.
 If we focus on the engineering facet of the term, its definition is “to use ecological processes within the natural or constructed limitation of natural systems to achieve engineering goals” (Etnier and Guterstam 1997).
-Synonymous with ecotechnology, a more widely-accepted definition however was given by Mitsch and Jørgensen (1989) stating that ecological engineering is “the design of sustainable ecosystems that integrate human society with its natural environment for the benefit of both.”
-A slightly upgraded definition often used today describes ecological engineering as “the design of human society with its natural environment for the benefit of both” (Mitsch and Jørgensen 2004).
+Synonymous with ecotechnology, a more widely-accepted definition however was given by Mitsch and Jørgensen (1989) (on my screen, some font changes happening) stating that ecological engineering is “the design of sustainable ecosystems that integrate human society with its natural environment for the benefit of both.”
+Revise A slightly upgraded ?definition often used today describes ecological engineering as “the design of human society with its natural environment for the benefit of both” (Mitsch and Jørgensen 2004).
 Similarly, the Chinese approach using Ma's (1988) definition has since defined ecological engineering as “a specially designed system of production process in which principles of the species symbiosis and the recycling and regeneration of substance sin an ecological system are applied with adopting the system engineering technology and introducing new technologies and excellent traditional production measures to make a multi-step use of substance.”
-Unlike the engineering-focused definition, it is evident that most other descriptions of the field more closely focus on the concept of unity between nature and society.
-The term ecological engineering has sometimes been deems controversial (Kangas 2004) because, unlike engineering that seeks to fit its design onto nature, ecology seeks to protect nature from human impact (Hall 1995).
-However, engineers and ecologists must celebrate the union between the two fields by combining the strengths of both disciplines to create new frameworks to solve a variety of environmental problems.
+Too many definitions here - cut to the chase and make a clear synthesis one - perhaps add a table and cite it though listing all the definitions and sources out thouhg.
+Unlike the engineering-focused definition, it is evident that most other descriptions of the field more closely focus on the concept of unity between nature and society??
+So?
+Is one better or what is the implication?.
+The term ecological engineering has sometimes been deemed? controversial (Kangas 2004) because, unlike engineering that seeks to fit its design onto nature, ecology seeks to protect nature from human impact (Hall 1995).
+Confusing However, engineers and ecologists should consider embracing the union between the two fields by combining the strengths of both disciplines to create new frameworks to solve a variety of environmental problems (citation).
+Fields of science the are multidisciplinary such as… can have novel and direct benefits to etc..
 Mitsch and Jørgensen (2004) summarize the goals of ecological engineering into two main points: 1) restoring substantially disturbed ecosystems as a result of anthropogenic activities and pollution, and 2) the synthesis of sustainable ecosystems that have ecological and human value.
+Implication - critical review?
+Are they goals solid, reasonable, the path forward, novel, useful etc… show off your critical thinking here and synthesis skills and end with something like that.
+See notes I made for cognates on this - think leaving the examiners hanging like this with descriptions but no implications might be a challenge so set yourself up here.

 Ecological engineering vs. restoration ecology vs. environmental engineering